Who’s buried in Buffalo Bill’s grave?

 Kings, queens and presidents attended Buffalo Bill’s Wild West shows and it’s estimated that more than 25 million words were written about the famous scout during his lifetime, making his silver goatee, buckskin jacket and wide Stetson hat more recognizable and famous than anyone in the world at the time.
 When he died in 1917, while visiting his sister in Denver, his body was put on view in the state capitol.

 And there began the controversy.
 He died in January, but could not buried on a frozen mountain top, as he had requested, until June.
-The body was stored in what is now Lola Coastal Mexican restaurant in Denver; it was then a mortuary.
+The body was stored in what eventually became a restaurant in Denver; it was then a mortuary.
 In the early 1900s, some people from Wyoming claimed they snuck down, took Buffalo Bill’s body, and replaced it with another body from the mortuary.
 Unfortunately for this legend, their story is undone by the fact that Bill had an open casket at his burial on top of Lookout Mountain in 1917, with thousands of witnesses paying tribute to the famous scout who they certainly recognized.

 You can get a glimpse of this superstar and his exciting life at the Buffalo Bill Museum and Grave.
 Located on top of Lookout Mountain, just a short walk from his gravesite, the museum has many of his costumes, guns, hats and posters from the show, as well other artifacts from the many people who appeared in his shows, including his close friend, gunfighter Wild Bill Hickock, and Chief Sitting Bull, who wiped out Custer at the Little Big Horn.
 Kids (and adults) can try on Western outfits for Facebook photos, and the view from the museum is perhaps the best in all of Denver, taking in both snowcapped mountains and the Great Plains.
 So is the drive to the museum, up the twisting Lariat Loop, a hair-raising thrill of a ride that offers great views of Coors Brewery, downtown Denver, and even in the distance, the distinctive white “tents” of Denver International Airport.